bluesky66-dev/kibana/src/core/TESTING.md

 and make assertions against the behaviour you would expect to see.

-Since the Saved Objects client makes network requests to an external Elasticsearch cluster, it's important to include failure scenarios in your test cases.
+Since the Saved Objects client makes network requests to an external HyperSec cluster, it's important to include failure scenarios in your test cases.

 When writing a view with which a user might interact, it's important to ensure